Sector14/mup-astro-cat-hardware/README.md

 Signal lines all need test point locations making available.

-Switch 4p4c and 6p6c connector layout to socket mounting (or both footprints?) to allow panel mount option and arbitrary connector type.
+Switch 4p4c and 6p6c connector layout to socket mounting to allow panel mount option or in the case of a direct wiring, a smaller connector area.

 USB ideally should also be panel mount but desoldering the PI's dual sockets is something I'd prefer to avoid.